NSHipster/articles/2012-10-22-nslinguistictagger.md

 - `NSLinguisticTaggerJoinNames`

-By default, each token in a name are treated as separate tokens.
+By default, each token in a name is treated as separate tokens.
 In many circumstances, it makes sense to treat names like "San Francisco" as a single token, rather than two separate tokens.
 Passing this token makes this so.

 ---